-The college requires a minimum of 90 hours of liberal arts courses for the BA degree and 62 hours for the BS degree (in addition to specialized areas of professional work), and a minimum of 32 hours for the BMus degree.
+The State of New York and Houghton College require a minimum of 90 hours of liberal arts courses for the BA degree and 62 hours for the BS degree (in addition to specialized areas of professional work), and a minimum of 32 hours for the BMus degree.
 These various curricula are designed to ensure that these minimums are achieved.